1957-1976 Longhorn Women’s Sports-The Struggle for equality

 On December 1, 1974, Betty Thompson sent out a letter asking for applicants to fill the A.D. of the University of Texas Intercollegiate Athletics for Women.
 The starting salary was $18,000.
 Illinois State, Ball State, Southern Illinois, The University of Massachusetts, and Indiana State posted the job opportunity.

-Cathy Self Morgan entered The Longhorn Hall of Honor in 2004.
-She was one of Rodney Page recruits in the first years (mid-70’s) of Longhorn women’s basketball.
+Cathy Self Morgan entered the Longhorn Hall of Honor in 2004.
+She was one of Rodney Page’s recruits in the first years (mid-70s) of Longhorn women’s basketball.
 The video below tells her compelling story after leaving Texas.

 #4 1975 -1976 Coach Page

-In 1975 the United Nations declared International Women’s Year.
-It was a platform to advocate for women’s rights.
-By 1977 20,000 women congregated in Houston to attend the National Women’s Conference and set in motion the Title IX agenda.
+In 1975, the United Nations declared International Women’s Year, a platform to advocate for women’s rights.
+By 1977, 20,000 women congregated in Houston to attend the National Women’s Conference, which set in motion the Title IX agenda.

 1975 17-10 Record Coach Page 1975